starcoinorg/starcoin-cookbook/docs/02-getting-started/02-setup/02-starcoin-console.md

 ### Method two

-After one terminal starts the node, start another termnal to attach the node to start the console.
+After one terminal starts the node, start another terminal to attach the node to start the console.

 ```shell
 # Terminal 1